 How to Send Your Cover Letter Via Email

 When applying for a job via email, you can copy and paste your cover letter into the email message or write your cover letter directly in the body of an email message.

-You can also choose to send your cover letter as an attachment.
-If you send your cover letter as an attachment, use the same format as your resume (for example, if your resume is a PDF, your cover letter should be too).
-Also use the same naming convention as you did for your resume i.e. janedoecoverletter.doc.
+If the job posting doesn't specify how to send it, you can also choose to send your cover letter as an attachment.
+If you do so, use the same format as your resume (for example, if your resume is a PDF, your cover letter should be too).
+Also use the same naming convention as you did for your resume i.e., janedoecoverletter.doc.

 Be sure to read the directions on the job application carefully: sometimes companies want all your materials sent as one PDF or Word document, and other times they want separate attachments for each document.

 IIf you do send both your resume and letter as attachments, include a brief introduction in your email message.
 In it, state the job you are applying for and note that your resume and cover letter (and any other requested materials) are attached.

 Use a professional email address.
 Make sure to use a professional email address that includes your name or part of your name.
 If you don’t have one yet, create a new professional email address with your first and last name, if possible.